How to ask a question

 A member of the public is permitted to submit one written question to each Public Assurance Meeting, regarding the performance of Lincolnshire Police.
 The question must be submitted no later than midday, five clear working days before the scheduled meeting.

 All questions must be submitted in writing prior to the meeting, this can be done by:

 - downloading the public questions form and emailing it to PAMquestion.email@example.com

 - posting the public questions form to: Office of the Police and Crime Commissioner, Lincolnshire Police Headquarters, Deepdale Lane, Nettleham, LN2 2LT

 Rules of Procedure for Submitting a Public Question to Public Assurance Meetings

 - Members of the public may have a question asked on their behalf by the Office of the Police and Crime Commissioner (OPCC) at a Public Assurance Meeting (PAM).

 - Written questions must be delivered to the Office of the Police and Crime Commissioner five clear working days before the day of the PAM. (i.e. not including bank holidays or weekends).
 For example, a question for a PAM held on a Tuesday must be submitted by midday the previous Tuesday.

-- This can be done by post, via email or via the contact form at the bottom of this page
+- This can be done by post or via email

 - Any person (other than a member of the PAM) who resides, works or studies in the policing area may ask a question.
 No person may submit more than one question for any one meeting and no multi-part questions will be accepted.